wishonia/wishonia/public/docs/functional-components/api-documentation-and-developer-portal.md

 ## Conclusion

 The API Documentation and Developer Portal is a crucial component of the Wishocracy platform.
-By providing comprehensive resources, seamless onboarding, and robust support, we can empower developers to build innovative applications and foster a vibrant developer community around Wishocracy.
+By providing comprehensive resources, seamless onboarding, and robust support, we can empower developers to build applications and foster a vibrant developer community around Wishocracy.